Social Data Science

 Why statistical reasoning matters?

-• Intellectual skill: Reason carefully about patterns in human behavior
+• Intellectual skill: Reason carefully about patterns in life

 • Academia: Read, interpret, and contribute to social science research